Getting past the ADHD label

 My life would have been very different had I known about my ADHD from an early age: I might have understood how to overcome many challenges, avoided problems and heartaches, and protected my self belief.

-I have coached several hundred adults, late adult-diagnosed with ADHD.
-Everyone has wished to have known about their label earlier – every one.
+I have coached six hundred adults, mainly late adult-diagnosed with ADHD.
+Every ADHD adult I speak with has wished to have known about their label earlier – every one.

 Welcome the label for the insight it brings, and books are a great way to share and discuss ADHD with your children, parents, relatives and friends.